 Basically, a low fade means the fade starts low on your head.
 Like around your ears or temples.
 Not up high near the crown or mid-scalp like other fades.
 It’s subtle, clean, and not super loud-looking.

-So What’s Up With the “Low” Part?
+What’s Up With the Low Part?

 It’s all about where the fade begins.
 Low fade means the shortest part of your hair starts around the bottom — near your neck or just above the ears.
 The fade gradually blends upward into longer hair.
 Different from a high fade, which is way up near the top of your head, or a mid fade which starts somewhere in the middle.